omarelweshy/blog/_posts/2021-10-07-how-to-manage-dotfiles.md

 git clone https://github.com/<YOUR_GITHUB_USERNAME>/.dotfiles.git ~/.dotfiles
 ```

-Now, you have an empty folder.
+Now, you have an empty directory.
 The next step is to add your files in it.
 Move your files to `~/.dotfiles`.

 ![Dotfiles Dir](/media/dotfiles_dir.png)